 - Exploring Healing and Growth: Consider areas in your life where you feel empowered to make positive changes.
 How can understanding your childhood strategies for safety contribute to your healing journey?
 What steps can you take to consciously shift away from default patterns towards more empowering responses in your present circumstances?

-I hope that these prompts will encourage introspection and self-awareness, allowing you to connect your childhood experiences with your current behaviours and paving the way for conscious healing and growth.
+I hope that these prompts will encourage introspection and self-awareness, allow you to connect your childhood experiences with your current behaviours, and pave the way for conscious healing and growth.

 This is the second of five weekly posts in the series focused on the two mindsets of Victim and Creator.
 Next week’s post will be an easy-to-follow post describing the Dreaded Drama Triangle™ Victim, Persecutor and Rescuer Roles.
-It includes what they sound like, how it feels, and the related behaviours.
-Plus a few points that will help you to begin the shift.
+It includes what they sound like, how they feel, and the related behaviours.
+Plus, there are a few points that will help you to begin the shift.

 Please reach out if you want to explore the DDT™ and TED*™ more.
 There are a variety of options to bring these frameworks into your life and help you make the shift from DDT™ to TED*™.